 This one is simple: Does a particular item absolutely have to be in your closet?
 Alison points out, “Keeping only must-be-hung items in your closet will enable it to look and feel less cluttered.
 Non-hanging items should be folded into a small rectangle then stored vertically.”

-Organizing your closet is intimidating because there’s simply so many ways to go about it.
+Closet organization is intimidating because there’s simply so many ways to go about it.
 Should you do it functionally?
 Autobiographically?
 We’ve solved that problem for you.
 Here, in two steps, is a simple organizational scheme that will last a lifetime.

 3. Hot & Cold Zones